 With over 25 different pathways to public health coverage, the laws and regulations governing eligibility are very complex.
 Unfortunately, mastering all the eligibility rules can often elude even the most seasoned healthcare professionals.
-This is what happened to Beverly.

 Jane Beasley is a longtime client advocate at TJC.
 If anyone can figure out if someone is eligible, it’s Jane.
 But Jane is just one person.
 What if we could replicate Jane’s case handling prowess and make it widely available to others?
 In2014, the project to create a public health benefits screening tool called AskJane! was born.

 AskJane! makes navigating the maze of public health benefits much more reliable.
 Utilizing a series of questions, the tool systematically categorizes applicants, identifies potential coverage, and calculates eligibility.
 Unlike any other public or private calculator, AskJane! screens not only for TennCare eligibility but also Medicare savings plans, premium tax credits, and cost-sharing reductions.